1vcbGH/1vcbGH/README.md

 - ⛧ Discord: **[@1vcb](https://discord.com/users/955230533137367100)**
 - ⛧ Gmail: **mc.1vcb@gmail.com**

+## 📬 Contact
+- ⛧ “Loyalty is a two-way streat
+- ⛧ If i'm asking for it from you
+- ⛧ then you're getting it from me”

 > _Open DMs for collaborations, commissions or ideas._

-##- “Loyalty is a two-way streat
-##- If i'm asking for it from you
-##- then you're getting it from me”

 ---
 <h3 align="center">🌐 Social</h3>
 <p align="center">